knetikmedia/knetikcloud-csharp-net20-client/docs/ReportingSubscriptionsApi.md

 <a name="getsubscriptionreports"></a>
 # **GetSubscriptionReports**
-> ModelPageResourceBillingReport GetSubscriptionReports (int? size, int? page)
+> PageResourceBillingReport GetSubscriptionReports (int? size, int? page)

 Get a list of available subscription reports in most recent first order